thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 dependencies are not discussed further.

-For all-sky conditions the brightening effect of SDR (positive trend) is stronger for large SZAs (Figures  and ).
+For all-sky conditions the brightening effect of SDR (positive trend) is stronger for large SZAs (Figures  and ) ranging from about $0.1\,\%/y$ to about $0.7\,\%/y$.
 The trends in the morning and afternoon hours are more or less consistent with small differences, which can be attributed to systematic diurnal variations of aerosols, particularly during the warm period of the year (Wang et al. 2021).

 For cloudy-sky conditions (Figure ), we can not discern any significant dependence of the SDR trend with SZA.
 For SZAs $16^{\circ}$ -